DJCEL/VirtualDJ-PixelShader8-Win64/README.md

 Examples of Pixel Shaders are in the 'Shaders' subfolder.

-Right click on 'Plugin.rc' file and select 'View Code' to add shaders in the file.
+Right click on 'Plugin.rc' file and select 'View Code' to add shaders in Resources.